 You should also be provided effective CAFM training to ensure your team becomes familiar with the new systems put in place – the more familiar you are, the more value it provides.

 Keep in mind that CAFM systems are not ‘plug and play’.
 It has massive potential to improve the efficiency of your business, but you need to choose the right long-term partner.
 Look beyond the technology and consider if the supplier has sufficient knowledge, experience and resources you can call upon in the years to come.

-With regards to securing stakeholder buy-in, this is critical as CAFM systems will likely touch every aspect of an organisation.
+With regards to securing stakeholder buy-in, this is critical as CAFM systems will likely touch every aspect of an organization.
 If one department or entity isn’t on-board or does not utilise the technology properly, the chances of it proving effective drop dramatically.
 Consult with your partner to put forward a professional business case, identifying the benefits this technology will offer and the outcomes you expect in relation to your business.

 As part of the implementation process, it’s also important to be wary of information overload.
 Housing too much or irrelevant information, or presenting this in a way that isn’t user-friendly, will discourage people from accessing these systems.
 Ensuring there are effective functions to filter, manage and present this data is vital to ensure all team members are able to benefit from their CAFM software and incorporate it into their day-to-day routines.

 Is the investment in CAFM worthwhile?